ikonomov/DiabloX/README.md

    * Black Deaths have been changed to reduce vitality instead of life by one point on successful hit.
    * Diablo has 100% more health, fastest hit recovery and resistance to Holy Bolt.
 #### Engine:
-   * Changes in single player to function like multi player:
+   * Single player functions like multi player:
       * experience cap
       * base item ilvl at stores is calculated using character level
       * stores don't sell jewelry